Growing up black in Belleville wasn’t easy, but this 99-year-old loves her hometown

 Gilbert worked as a chipper at General Steel Casting Corp. in Granite City for 32 years and later as trucker for Service Oil Co.
 Doris was a housekeeper, cook and babysitter for white families.
 The Lykes had three children: Bill, now 75, who is retired from Southwestern Illinois College; Virgil, 74, a former AT&T employee; and Doris Ann.

-The family joined St. Luke’s Catholic Church in Belleville because, Doris said, Catholic parishes seemed more open to blacks at the time.
+The family joined St. Luke Catholic Church in Belleville because, Doris said, Catholic parishes seemed more open to blacks at the time.
 She belonged to several local organizations and volunteered in the community.

 Rafe Middeke, editor of The Messenger Catholic newspaper, wrote a story on the Lykes in 1991 for their 50th wedding anniversary.
 He mentioned that when he first met them in the ‘60s, they were the only black Catholic family he knew in Belleville.